The Cost of Living in Portugal: Compared Costs of 3 Portuguese Cities

 KWAN has offices in two Portuguese cities, Lisbon and Porto, and also offers some remote positions for IT professionals who want to work elsewhere in the country.

-Although Lisbon and Porto are more expensive cities, it is important to remember that they are also the ones where culture and entertainment are more present, as well as professional opportunities.
+Although Lisbon and Porto are more expensive cities, it is important to remember that they are also where culture, entertainment, as well as professional oportunities are more present.

-In case you want to start your international career with us, KWAN helps you with the whole visa process so you can focus on what really matters: doing your job right!
+In case you want to start your international career with us, KWAN can help you with the whole visa process so you can focus on what really matters: doing your job right!

 Therefore, if you wish to have a more relaxed life, a more advantageous salary, and still live in a European country with a very international presence, KWAN is your source to get the so desired IT position in Portugal – talk to us and let us present you our best opportunities.